Report Summary

 Clothing & Footwear Sales

-Clothing sales fell xx% YoY, while Footwear sales fell xx% YoY in November, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+Clothing sales rose by xx% YoY, while Footwear sales rose xx% YoY in December, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

 Key sales drivers